-Given the many shortcomings described above as well as the astonishingly low translational success rate of cancer research, despite the popularity of using rodents in such research, it is clear that they are not good models for any type of human cancer experimentation.
-Therefore, it is wise to move away from rodent models and focus on human-relevant methods.
+Given the many shortcomings of cancer modelling in animals as well as the astonishingly low translational success rate of such models, it is clear that they are not suitable for human cancer experimentation.
+In light of this and the pain and suffering experienced by the animals who are used, it should be a priority to move away from animal models and focus instead on human-relevant methods.